diku-compSys/compSys-e2020-pub/material/201202_network_programming/exercises.md

 ### Distributed variable
 The server accepts two different kinds of messages.

 * `PUT [SOME STRING]` that stores a string in the internal storage of the server.
-Note that the first space is a separator.
+Note that the first space is a separator and thus part of the protocol syntax.
 * `GET` that returns the string that is stored.

 When the server receives a `PUT` it saves the string to an internal variable and returns `OK`.
 The following `PUT` messages will not update the variable, but return `VARIABLE FILLED`.